How to Use Awario for Reddit Lead Generation

 - What exactly are they doing on these social channels?

 For example, Instagram is best used to showcase captivating pictures rather than thought-provoking texts.
 Thus, Instagram is a perfect channel for products focused on visuals — like apparel, beauty, or food brands.
+Your lead gen there can consist of engaging in direct messages or chatting with people in the comments.

 But if you’re trying to set up a campaign for complex enterprise-level software, LinkedIn is a better option.
 Lots of conversations found on LinkedIn center around businesses looking for ways to optimize their workflow, improve ROI, or even branch out into a new niche.
 So, people there are already primed to talk about business development, creative solutions, and ways to tackle particular pain points.